AnomaliesGentoolman/AnomaliesGentoolman.github.io/_posts/2024-2-7-compiled-terraria.md

 We have terraria and tmodloader source code right now, I just clicked **"TModloader.sln"** from **``tModLoader\solutions``** (You can enter **Terraria.sln** or other one too but i just wanted terraria with tmodloader).

-And boom here we have a full source code and even i can run it,
+And boom here we have a full source code and even i can run it with Visual Studio 2022,

 ![mega-archive](../images/terraria-post/Annotation%202024-02-07%20132240.png)